Skip to main content

 Events and Activities

-The Engineering Scholars Program provides varying types of opportunities by which the learning outcomes of the program can be met for each unique student.
-The service and involvement requirements of ES encompass each student's ability to choose and participate in the type of opportunities which individually align with their interests and learning style.
-By providing a menu of different types of opportunities to ES students, like workshops, activities, lectures, presentations, community meetings, tours, classes, and much more, each student has the ability to engage in the program in a way which is most beneficial to their success as a student at Ohio State.
+Engineering Scholars are provided varying types of opportunities to meet the program’s learning outcomes.
+The service and involvement requirements encompass each student’s choice to participate in the type of opportunities that align with their unique interests and learning styles.
+This menu of varied opportunities allows each student to engage in a way that is most beneficial to their success as an Ohio State student.
+By providing a menu of different types of opportunities to ES students, like workshops, activities, lectures, presentations, community meetings, tours, classes, and much more, each student can engage in the program in a way which is most beneficial to their success as a student at Ohio State.

 Community